GVenters/Work-process/README.md

+## About
-## This repo describes the process to triage and undertake work requests
+This repo describes the process to triage and undertake work requests